 In fact, there are very few couples who have a clear conversation around sex before the honeymoon.
-It’s most of the time groping in the dark and finding out what works and what does not work.
+This means that most of the time newlyweds end up groping in the dark (quite literally!) and finding out what works and what does not work.

 6. It’s not mind-blowing sex every time

 Its true newlyweds can’t get enough of each other after the vows are taken.
 And they are always looking for a chance to make out.
 But one has to accept that every make-out session will not lead to mind-blowing sex.
 Don’t compare one session with another because every session will be different.
 The best part is you have more time with each other to try out new things but that would not always mean crazy sex.
 How often should newlyweds make love?
 As many times you want but some sessions will be hotter than others, accept that.

 Related Reading: Having Sex While Living In A Joint Family

 7. Time management

 This is another problem newlyweds start facing.
 As soon the honeymoon is over there is a job to keep, chores to do, relatives (from both sides) to socialize with and there is always a demand on your time.
 And by the time you reach the bedroom you are exhausted.